Reception of The Simpsons: Voice acting

-Many fans and critics have noticed that in recent years, the "characters voices sound slightly different than usual".
+Many fans and critics have noticed that in recent years, the "characters' voices sound slightly different than usual".
 In 2012, between seasons 23 and 24, WhatCulture said that "The Simpsons has been running for over two decades now and of course the voice actors are getting older and this has had an effect on the voices of the characters...but the problem...is that they have completely changed".
 It said "If I only listen to an episode, I won't be able to differentiate with certain side characters such as Moe or Chief Wiggum, they may be voiced by the same person but there was a time when there was a difference."
-Harry Shearer explained that, as opposed to later seasons, at the time of season 4's "Stark Raving Dad", the cast "did an additional read through before [they] started recording".
+Harry Shearer explained that, as opposed to later seasons, at the time of season 3's "Stark Raving Dad", the cast "did an additional read through before [they] started recording".

 Though some have argued that the voice actors have become tired with the show and therefore put less effort into it these days, in 2010, during season 22, Castellaneta spoke about the quality of the cast.
 He said Julie Kavner has "a great work ethic...and it's been a pleasure working with her all these years", and that it's always been very easy to play off of her.
-He said Cartwright is "very energetic and enthusiastic about this show and always has been", and found it admirable that she is still playing a ten year old boy despite being having a family.
+He said Cartwright is "very energetic and enthusiastic about this show and always has been", and found it admirable that she is still playing a ten year old boy despite having a family.
 He said Yeardley Smith is a "terrific actress that can make anything funny...and find the humanity in it".
-He said Hank Azaria is "a very funny guy and he loves to improvise and play".
-He said Harry Shearer is "one of the most brilliant satirists in the country", and said that his take on various media personalities has "served the show well".
+Regarding Hank Azaria, Castellaneta told the publication he was "a very funny guy and he loves to improvise and play".
+He also commented that Harry Shearer is "one of the most brilliant satirists in the country", and said that his take on various media personalities has "served the show well".
 In an interview for TVLEGENDS, Cartwright's interviewer suggested that because she "separates [her]self from Bart and the show and just enjoys it as a [fan]", as opposed to some of her other work where she'll remember the filming process, she can "keep the show fresh after 24 years and still enjoy doing it".
 Nancy responded that "the show is just so darn good too...and so well done".